EssVisionAB/System.Linq.Dynamic.ApiFilter/README.md

 ```
 It is important to have a dot before the searched attribute.
 For clarity it can be good to use som prefix before the first dot, like attributes.someptoperty or x.somepropert.
 But thats up to the consuming part.

+The reason for using a leading dot and expecting a possible prefix is for furure use of prefix categories.

 ### Inclusive or filter example:
 ```
 someurl/someresource?filter=attributes.name:(name1, name2, name3)